 - better understanding of the rationale for, and demands of, public administration and accountability.

-The internship runs for 200 hours or more from mid-November and mid-January (during the summer university break), however there is flexibility around these timeframes, especially for recent graduates.
-Internships are a full-time commitment usually around 37.5 hours per week and Indigenous interns are paid at the APS 2 Level salary.
-When considering applying to the Indigenous Internship Program you must commit to the minimum internship length (200 hours).
+The Internship runs for 200 hours or more from mid-November to mid-January (during the summer university break), however there is flexibility around these timeframes, especially for recent graduates.
+Internships are a full-time commitment usually around 37.5 hours per week and paid at the APS 2 Level salary.
+When considering applying to the Indigenous Internship Program, you must commit to the minimum internship length (200 hours).

-To find out more please see our Indigenous Internship Program Information, which details eligibility and selection, as well as the terms and conditions of the program.
+To find out more see our Indigenous Internship Program Information (see download section below), which includes information about eligibility and selection, as well as the terms and conditions of the program.